databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 <img src="mongo/mungo16.PNG" class="awssmallest left">

 ## Some questions for you
 Based on all the stuff we've just covered, you should now be able to piece things together to answer these two questions.
-These are...not easy!
 They will both need a few steps in the aggregation pipeline, and I'd recommend not trying to do it all at once, but instead add stages incrementally and check that the output is looking okay.

 >For this quiz, I'd like you to make a new database called `quiz` and create collections for each of the three datasets: **movies.json**, **inventory.json** and **orders.json**.
 The movies dataset is a standalone thing, whereas the inventory and orders datasets can be joined together.

-There are only a couple of questions here, because they are really quite tricky and require just about everything we've covered!
+There are only a couple of questions here, because they require just about everything we've covered!

 1. The name of the most commonly sold car is the ??? with a total of ??? sales

+  I'd suggest starting by grouping car IDs together in the 'orders' table and going from there.

-2. The most popular genre of film released in 2000 or later is ??? with a total of ??? films.
+3. The most popular genre of film released in 2000 or later is ??? with a total of ??? films.

 >Hint: The first stage of your pipeline should be getting the year out of the date object.
 [Have a look at this operator's documentation](https://www.mongodb.com/docs/manual/reference/operator/aggregation/year/)